A proud city with plenty for a busy visitor to do

 Belfast is a quiet city these days, and that is a good thing!
 Today it’s an enjoyable, pleasant city to visit with an onward and upwards vibe.
-Something that Lonely Planet clearly noticed when they described Belfast (and the Causeway Coast) as the region to visit in 2018!

 Located on the river Lagan at the foot of the beautiful Belfast Lough, and sheltered on its western side by the Belfast Hills, Belfast city centre is well laid out, low rise and with streets lined with elegant buildings reflecting its past as a centre of trade.